shyrxnx/shyrxnx/README.md

-Hi 👋 My name is Shyrine
+Hi, my name is Shyrine
 ========================
 I am a dedicated and passionate computer science student currently pursuing my undergraduate degree in this field.
 I firmly believe that the pursuit of knowledge is a lifelong endeavor, and my journey as a computer science student is just one of many chapters in my ongoing exploration.
 I am enthusiastic about exploring the limitless possibilities within the realm of technology and am committed to continuous learning, growth, and innovation.
 * 🌍  I'm based in Philippines